Last Supper in Christian art: Setting

-By the Renaissance, the Last Supper was a favorite subject in Italian art, especially in the refectories of monasteries.
+By the Renaissance, the Last Supper was a popular subject in Italian art, especially in the refectories of monasteries.
 These depictions typically portrayed the reactions of the disciples to the announcement of the betrayal of Jesus.
-Most of the Italian depictions use an oblong table, and not a semi-circular one, and sometimes Judas is shown by himself clutching his money bag.
+Most of the Italian depictions use an oblong table, rather than a semi-circular one, and Judas is sometimes shown by himself, clutching his money bag.

-With an oblong table, the artist had to decide whether to show the apostles on both sides, so with some seen from behind, or all on one side of the table facing the viewer.
+With an oblong table, the artist had to decide whether to show the apostles on both sides, with some seen from behind, or all on one side of the table facing the viewer.
 Sometimes only Judas is on the side nearest the viewer, allowing the bag to be seen.
-The placement on both sides was further complicated when halos were obligatory; was the halo to be placed as though in front of the rear-facing apostles faces, or as though fixed to the back of their head, obscuring the view?
-Duccio, daringly for the time, just omits the halos of the apostles nearest the viewer.
+The placement on both sides was further complicated when halos were obligatory: was the halo to be placed as though in front of the rear-facing apostles’ faces or as though fixed to the back of their heads, obscuring the view?
+Duccio, daringly for the time, omits the halos of the apostles nearest the viewer.
 As artists became increasingly interested in realism and the depiction of space, a three-sided interior setting became more clearly shown and elaborate, sometimes with a landscape view behind, as in the wall-paintings by Leonardo da Vinci and Perugino.
 Artists who showed the scene on a ceiling or in a relief sculpture had further difficulties in devising a composition.

 Typically, the only apostles easily identifiable are Judas Iscariot, often with his bag containing thirty pieces of silver visible, John the Evangelist, normally placed on Jesus's right side, usually "reclining in Jesus' bosom" as his Gospel says (see below), or even asleep, and Saint Peter on Jesus's left.
 The food on the table often includes a paschal lamb; in Late Antique and Byzantine versions fish was the main dish.
 In later works the bread may become more like a communion host, and more food, eating, and figures of servers appear.